colejensen/finalproject/README.md

  <img src="https://github.com/colejensen/finalproject/blob/master/images/Capture.PNG">
  </p>

 It can be seen that genomes associated with the NYC outbreak have [influenced transmission of SARCoV-2 throughout the US](https://www.medrxiv.org/content/10.1101/2020.04.08.20056929v2).
+This is similiar to how [Washington state](https://www.cell.com/cell/pdf/S0092-8674(20)30484-0.pdf) was an early hub for transmission in the United States, but it appears that the NYC outbreak is associated with more transmission.
 The goal of my project is to see if transmission of SARSCoV-2 that is tied to this exodus of NYC  during the early wave of the pandemic in NYC led to introdctions of SARSCoV2 outside of the USA and if it did, did it result in last transmission chains?

 The methods I will use to do this are Nextstrain, Beast, IQTree, and the Baltic python package.
 I need to see how likely the different trees are to happen.
 To do this I plan on making Nextstrain trees using a [pipeline](https://github.com/colejensen/sarscov2) that I am familiar with.
 This will result in three different `<json>` files<sub>[1](https://github.com/colejensen/sarscov2/blob/master/auspice/sarscov2_inc1.json),[2](https://github.com/colejensen/sarscov2/blob/master/auspice/sarscov2_inc2.json),[3](https://github.com/colejensen/sarscov2/blob/master/auspice/sarscov2_inc3.json)</sub>.